Independent candidates backed by ex-PM Khan's party lead as Pakistan announces election results

-If no party wins an outright majority, the one with the biggest share of the seats can form a coalition government.
+If no party wins an outright majority, the one with the most seats can try to form a coalition government.
+Pakistan's deeply divided political climate, however, is unlikely to produce a coalition pulling together for the betterment of the country, which is grappling with high inflation, year-round energy outages, and militant attacks.

-Earlier, local media also reported victories by independents backed by Khan's party after the imprisoned former cricketer was disqualified from contesting the vote because of criminal convictions he contends were politically motivated.
+Khan, a former cricketer turned politician with a significant grassroots following, was disqualified from running in Thursday's election because of criminal convictions he contends were politically motivated.
+He was imprisoned in the run-up to the election.

-The chief election commissioner previously said the results would be communicated to the oversight body by the early hours of Friday and released to the public after that.
-But it started happening only from midday Friday.
+The chief election commissioner previously said the results would be communicated to the oversight body by early Friday and released to the public after that.
+But it started happening only at midday.
 The Interior Ministry attributed the delay to a “lack of connectivity” resulting from security precautions.

-Senator Mushahid Hussain, a member of Sharif's party, called the media tallies “probably the biggest election upset in Pakistan’s political history” in the last 50 years.
-Withheld results were a recipe for disaster, he said on X, formerly known as Twitter.
+Se.
+Mushahid Hussain, a member of Sharif's party, called the media tallies “probably the biggest election upset in Pakistan’s political history” in the last 50 years.

-The Election Commission also started announcing the results of the four provincial assemblies in the country.
-The commission was posting results on its website more than 15 hours after polls closed.
+The Election Commission also started announcing election results for the country's four provincial assemblies.
+The commission posted results on its website more than 15 hours after polls closed.

-Sharif struck a confident and defiant note on polling day, brushing off suggestions his Pakistan Muslim League party might not win an outright majority in the parliament.
+Sharif struck a confident and defiant note on polling day, brushing off suggestions his party might not win an outright majority in parliament.

-He returned to the country last October after four years of self-imposed exile abroad to avoid serving prison sentences.
+The conditions of the election represented a reversal of fortunes for Sharif and Khan.
+Sharif returned to Pakistan in October after four years of self-imposed exile abroad to avoid serving prison sentences.
 Within weeks of his return, his convictions were overturned, leaving him free to seek a fourth term in office.

 Associated Press writer Munir Ahmed in Islamabad contributed to this report.